All Episodes

 It's unbelievable.

-And now we also, on top of that, I think one of the underreported issues, which we asked the president about is, you know, fifty billion dollar reduction in the trade deficit that we have in the country.
+And now we also, on top of that, I think one of the underreported issues, which we asked the president about, is a $50 billion reduction in the trade deficit that we have in the country.

-And on top of that, we have this week in the news that came out that the president who I said never wanted a trade war, but he's gonna negotiate for freer and fairer trade.
+And on top of that, we have this week in the news that came out that the president, who I said never wanted a trade war, but he's going to negotiate for freer and fairer trade.

 Well, that's happened with the European Union.